What Are MCTs and How Can They Benefit Your Life?

 MCTs are also sometimes used to treat malnutrition or fat-malabsorption patients, as they do not require energy to absorb, use or store in the human body.

 Some studies have shown that MCTs can help the human body burn extra calories and oxidize more fat compared to long-chain fatty acids, and has therefore been suggested as a useful weight-loss aid.
-Animal and human studies have also suggested MCTs have a faster satiety impact compared to long-chain fatty acids, meaning they may fill you up faster compared to other fats.
-This is why MCTs are often praised for their potential to help people lose and maintain weight.
+Animal and human studies have also suggested they have a faster satiety impact compared to long-chain fatty acids, meaning they may fill you up faster compared to other fats (aka they keep you fuller longer).
+This is why they are often praised for their potential to help people lose and maintain weight.
 Such claims about MCTs and weight-loss are accepted by some but still seen as controversial to others.

-Regardless, MCTs offer the human body a readily and easily digestible dense source of energy, which, when incorporated into the diet, can support satiety, which can help keep constant hunger at bay.
+Regardless, MCTs offer the human body a readily and easily digestible dense source of energy, which, when incorporated into the diet, like all fats, can support satiety, which can help keep constant hunger at bay.

 Where Can I Find MCTs?

-MCTs are found in coconut and palm oil, and to a small degree, in dairy products.
-Today, concentrated MCT oils are sold as dietary supplements, offering consumers a concentrated way to incorporate MCTs into their foods and beverages.
-Nuzest Clean Lean Protein Functional Flavors in Coffee Coconut + MCTs contains MCTs, and offers a versatile, clean, and most importantly, delicious way to incorporate the benefits of MCTs with an added boost of plant-based protein.
-Whether you’re looking to stay full or simply want to change up your protein game, the Nuzest Clean Lean Protein Functional Flavors in Coffee Coconut + MCT is a smart incorporation to any diet.
+They are found in coconut oil and palm oil, and to a small degree, in dairy products.
+Today, concentrated MCT oils are sold as dietary supplements, offering consumers a concentrated way to incorporate these oils into their foods and beverages.
+Whether you’re looking to stay full or simply want to change up your plant-based protein game, the Nuzest Clean Lean Protein Functional Flavors in Coffee Coconut + MCT is a smart incorporation to any diet.